 Because he neither chaptalizes nor makes a Gutsriesling (an entry-level estate Riesling), Spätlese trocken has often been the starting point at Falkenstein over the last several vintages.
 Wines not deemed good enough are sold in bulk to the local co-op.
 It’s been several years now since he made a Riesling Kabinett trocken.
 The last vintage was a dry 2008 Kabinett from Niedermenniger Herrenberg.
 Thus his longtime private clients, many well-to-do or in academia, drink Falkenstein’s dry or off-dry Spätlese as their house wine.
 Erich personally delivers them their orders (often without a label), zipping around in his car from one end of Germany to the other when he’s not in his vineyards from morning to evening.
 He has also begun to produce more Auslese wines, which are very discreet in sweetness and taste more like another producer’s off-dry Spätlese.
-His wines are meant to be bekömmlich, or easily digestible.
+His wines are meant to be light and bekömmlich, or easily digestible.

-Erich, who studied at Geisenheim, began from scratch in 1981 and moved from nearby Krettnach to the then-dilapidated Falkensteiner Hof in 1985.
+Erich, who studied viticulture in Geisenheim, began from scratch in 1981 and moved from nearby Krettnach to the then-dilapidated Falkensteiner Hof in 1985.
 He fixed the building up himself.
 “It was a lot of hard work,” he says.
 In 1901, the place was originally built as a Kelterhaus, or press house, with cellar for the Friedrich-Wilhelm-Gymnasium, a school and once renowned estate in Trier that is now a part of Bischöfliche Weingüter Trier.
-Behind the press house, on a slope (a part of Niedermenniger Herrenberg not Falkensteiner Hofberg), Erich and his wife have a beautiful garden overlooking Konzer Tälchen, which runs down from the town of Konz to Oberemmel and was once an old branch of the Mosel River.
+Behind the press house, on a slope, Erich and his wife have a beautiful garden overlooking Konzer Tälchen, which runs down from the town of Konz to Oberemmel and was once an old branch of the Mosel River.
 He says that the Abbey of Mettlach governed Oberemmel, and St. Matthias in Trier the area around Niedermennig and Krettnach.